mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

 If you are upgrading from version 3.0 or later, these instructions apply to you.
 If you are upgrading from a version prior to 3.0.0, you must first upgrade to version 3.0.3.

+Upgrading from a previous Extended Support Release to the latest Extended Support Release is supported.
+However, we strongly recommend that you review the :doc:`important-upgrade-notes` for all intermediate versions in between to ensure you're aware of the possible migrations that could affect your upgrade.

-We only support one minor version difference between the server versions when performing a rolling upgrade (for example v5.27.1 + v5.27.2 or v5.26.4 + v5.27.1 is supported, whereas v5.25.5 + v5.27.0 is not supported).
+For `High Availability <https://docs.mattermost.com/scale/high-availability-cluster.html>`__ deployments, we only support one minor version difference between  server versions when performing a rolling upgrade.
+For example v5.27.1 + v5.27.2 or v5.26.4 + v5.27.1 is supported, whereas v5.25.5 + v5.27.0 is not supported.
 Running two different versions of Mattermost in your cluster should not be done outside of an upgrade scenario.
+In some upgrade scenarios, it won't be possible to run different versions, and such cases are clearly noted in the :doc:`important-upgrade-notes` product documentation.

 .. _before-you-begin: